krfong916/fullcourtpressed/leet/leet-notes.md

 - Think about the how a given subproblem depends on two previous subproblems -> those are your base cases
 - If implemented recursively, can we optimize call stack?
 Can we optimize space now?
 How can we improve to constant space and linear time?

+617: Merge Two Binary Trees

+- Simple case analysis and recursion
+- Hint: define the base cases, then the general case

 739: Daily Temperatures

 - **Revisit**